dmpelt/dmpelt.github.com/index.md

 <table>
 <tr>
 <td>
-Dani&euml;l M. Pelt received the M.Sc. degree in mathematics from the University of Utrecht, Utrecht, The Netherlands in 2010, and the Ph.D. degree at Leiden University, Leiden, The Netherlands, in 2016.
-His Ph.D. research was focused on limited-data tomographic reconstruction algorithms.
-He is currently a post-doc at the Lawrence Berkeley National Laboratory.
+I received the M.Sc. degree in mathematics from the University of Utrecht in 2010, and the Ph.D. degree at Leiden University in 2016.
+My Ph.D. research, performed at CWI, was focused on limited-data tomographic reconstruction algorithms.
+After being a post-doc at the Lawrence Berkeley National Laboratory (2016 - 2017), focusing on developing machine learning algorithms for imaging problems, I started as a post-doc at the Computational Imaging group at CWI (2017 - ), developing algorithms for tomographic problems, including machine learning algorithms.
 </td>
 <td width="150">
 <img src="http://www.gravatar.com/avatar/f780cc0825e53c68092235e9664dab0d?s=150">